 We may get rid of this [Chryssoula's annotation on April 6th, 2017]

 Subclass of: E24 Physical Man-Made Thing

+Superclass of: Z9 Storage Unit

 Scope note: This class comprises physical objects that each carry an instance of F2 Expression, and that were produced as unique objects, with no siblings intended in the course of their production.
 It should be noted that if all but one copy of a given publication are destroyed, then that copy does not become an instance of F4 Manifestation Singleton, because it was produced together with sibling copies, even though it now happens to be unique.
 Examples of instances of F4 Manifestation Singleton include manuscripts, preparatory sketches and the final clean draft sent by an author or a composer to a publisher.

+In some cases, the handwritten annotations on a printed exemplar of a publication, which would normally be modelled as an instance of F5 Item, can be regarded as more important than the published content of that printed exemplar, to the point that the physical object is analysed as a manuscript in its own right, and therefore as an instance of F4 Manifestation Singleton, rather than (or in addition to) F5 Item.

 Examples: The manuscript known as ‘The Book of Kells’